 We all believe ourselves to be someone in particular.
-We’re born into a physical body, given a name by our parents, grow and biologically ripen alongside our inevitable psychological conditioning bestowed upon us by the socio-cultural machine that we find ourselves in.
-We start taking ourselves to be merely body-mind persons and reality is nothing but this three-dimensional plane of existence and we are mere puppets that move about in it.
-Don’t get me wrong, there’s undeniable truth and magic in this perspective as well, i.e. taking ourselves to be localized body-minds that’s trying to make sense of the world around us as we go along learning, suffering, adapting and surviving.
+We’re born into a physical body, given a name by our parents, grow and biologically ripen alongside the inevitable psychological conditioning bestowed upon us by the socio-cultural machine that we find ourselves in.
+Gradually we start taking ourselves to be merely body-mind persons, and reality for most of us is nothing but this three-dimensional plane of existence, and we are mere puppets that move about in it.
+Don’t get me wrong, there’s undeniable truth and magic in this perspective on reality as well, i.e. taking ourselves to be localized body-minds that’s trying to make sense of the world around us as we go along with our lives, that is, learning, loving, suffering, adapting and surviving.

 If the doors of perception were cleansed everything would appear to man as it is, infinite.

 William Blake (The Marriage of Heaven and Hell, 1790-1793)

 William Blake suggests here that our perception is often clouded, and if we could see beyond the limitations of our senses and our conditioned minds, we might recognize the infinite nature of existence.
 Could it be that or usual way of seeing the world is constrained, and a more profound understanding awaits those who can cleanse their perceptual doors?
 How?
 Contemplation, philosophy, art, meditation, conscious living might be a start.